JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_08.md

 Jesus dies on the cross, and he does so with the serenity and unprecedented love of a life consecrated to an immense project, which encompasses infinite eras and eternal universes.

-> The great thing about the death of Jesus, as it is related to the enrichment of human experience and the enlargement of the way of salvation, is not the *fact* of his death but rather the superb manner and the matchless spirit in which he met death. ([UB 188:4.12](/en/The_Urantia_Book/188#p4_12))
+> The great thing about the death of Jesus, as it is related to the enrichment of human experience and the enlargement of the way of salvation, is not the *fact* of his death but rather the superb manner and the matchless spirit in which he met death. (<a id="a146_253"></a>[UB 188:4.12](/en/The_Urantia_Book/188#p4_12))

 > The cross forever shows that the attitude of Jesus toward sinners was neither condemnation nor condonation, but rather eternal and loving salvation.
 Jesus is truly a savior in the sense that his life and death do win men over to goodness and righteous survival.
 Jesus loves men so much that his love awakens the response of love in the human heart.
 Love is truly contagious and eternally creative.
 Jesus’ death on the cross exemplifies a love which is sufficiently strong and divine to forgive sin and swallow up all evil-doing.
 Jesus disclosed to this world a higher quality of righteousness than justice—mere technical right and wrong.
 Divine love does not merely forgive wrongs; it absorbs and actually destroys them.
 The forgiveness of love utterly transcends the forgiveness of mercy.
 Mercy sets the guilt of evil-doing to one side; but love destroys forever the sin and all weakness resulting therefrom.
 Jesus brought a new method of living to Urantia.
 He taught us not to resist evil but to find through him a goodness which effectually destroys evil.
 The forgiveness of Jesus is not condonation; it is salvation from condemnation.
 Salvation does not slight wrongs; it *makes them right.* True love does not compromise nor condone hate; it destroys it.
 The love of Jesus is never satisfied with mere forgiveness.
 The Master’s love implies rehabilitation, eternal survival.
-It is altogether proper to speak of salvation as redemption if you mean this eternal rehabilitation. ([UB 188:5.2](/en/The_Urantia_Book/188#p5_2))
+It is altogether proper to speak of salvation as redemption if you mean this eternal rehabilitation. (<a id="a148_1484"></a>[UB 188:5.2](/en/The_Urantia_Book/188#p5_2))

 How magnificent was Jesus' attitude towards life, what a surprising meaning his death had!
 May we be able to cultivate our minds, to make our vineyard grow, to find the cornerstone on which to build a life full of meaning, just as our Master lived it in an admirable way.
 Let's do it, one more day.
 Let's be those intelligent and good farmers, capable of transforming the world, of improving the “vineyard”, of doing so by collaborating with our good “master.”

 > “No more should you fear that God will punish a nation for the sin of an individual; neither will the Father in heaven punish one of his believing children for the sins of a nation, albeit the individual member of any family must often suffer the material consequences of family mistakes and group transgressions.
-Do you not realize that the hope of a better nation—or a better world—is bound up in the progress and enlightenment of the individual?” ([UB 145:2.8](/en/The_Urantia_Book/145#p2_8))
+Do you not realize that the hope of a better nation—or a better world—is bound up in the progress and enlightenment of the individual?” (<a id="a152_453"></a>[UB 145:2.8](/en/The_Urantia_Book/145#p2_8))

 <figure id="Figure_5" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Luz_y_Vida/LyV_2024_08/Editorial-sep24-3.jpg" alt="Editorial sep 24-3" width="350">